top of page

 tribeca-synagogue.jpg

-Jacob J. Rosenblum, special assistant to District Attorney Thomas E. Dewey saw a need to provide a place of prayer for Jewish commuters working in the downtown area.
-The area’s Jews in the law, civil service and textile industries needed a place where they could come on weekdays to have minyans and say Kaddish, and there was no other synagogue around.
+Jacob J. Rosenblum, a special assistant to District Attorney Thomas E. Dewey, recognized a critical need for a place of prayer for Jewish professionals working in downtown Manhattan.
+Lawyers, civil servants, and those in the textile industry lacked a nearby synagogue where they could gather on weekdays for minyan and to recite Kaddish.

-The Synagogue initially held services in a loft space above a store and was open from Monday to Friday.
-In 1957 the Synagogue finished construction on its own building for the first time.
-Located at 80 Duane Street, it was fated to have a short life.
-A mere three years later it was condemned by eminent domain for the building of Federal Plaza (now the Jacob Javits Federal Office Building).
+The synagogue began organically, holding services in a loft above a storefront and operating Monday through Friday.
+In 1957, it established its first permanent home at 80 Duane Street.
+However, just three years later, the building was taken through eminent domain to make way for the development of Federal Plaza (now the Jacob K. Javits Federal Office Building).

 Image by Sabrina Tosato